HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 Finally, make sure the running configuration is not lost after rebooting the router.
 Add a new task to the playbook, execute it and verify that you're still able to ping the router from e.g. your physical machine.

 ## 2.8.
 Integration: a working LAN

+**TODO:** rewrite this part: control node install script should be updated so that it will install all required nodes/collections and apply the site.yml playbook.
+This ensures that the entire environment is set up entirely automatically.
+The control node should be last in the vagrant file, so that it is created last and thus has all other VMs already exist when it runs the Ansible playbook.

 We now have set up all components for a working local network.
 The final step is to put them all together by booting the router and all VMs.
 Remark that our setup uses up a lot of RAM, so this will only work if you have enough physical RAM (at least 16 GB recommended).